-Gastrointestinal tract infections involve both the stomach and the small intestine.
-There are a number of pathogens that cause uncomplicated and/or secretory diarrhea, and severe cases can lead to dehydration, sepsis, and even death.
+Gastrointestinal (GI) tract infections involve both the stomach and the small intestine.
+A number of pathogens cause uncomplicated and/or secretory diarrhea, and severe cases can lead to dehydration, sepsis, and even death.
 Some infections result from broad-spectrum antibiotic therapy, which can disrupt the gut microbiota and provide the opportunity for disease.
 The objective of our murine gastrointestinal colonization and infection model is to evaluate the efficacy of novel antimicrobial therapies for GI disease.

 TransPharm has validated a gastrointestinal model using the following pathogens: